This post first appeared in the Huffington Post Business section on 03/02/ 2015

 One specific intervention is to use language with more precision.
 One example would be introducing the distinction between an assertion and an assessment.
 An assertion is a statement of a fact or belief.
 An assessment is a personal judgment or opinion.
 An assessment can either be grounded (i.e., backed up with some evidence) or ungrounded (i.e., just a personal hunch).
 Another example is to notice that a request is very different from an assignment or a complaint and that an explicit promise from a performer to deliver something by a certain date actually changes the state of things.
 Making our utterances more precise is a great start to improving work relationships.

 Another intervention involves paying attention to the structure of work conversations.
-Over the last 50 years social scientists and linguists have developed, for example, a precise model for a “conversation for action” that has four stages.
+Over the last 50 years social scientists and linguists have developed, for example, a precise model for what Dr. Fernando Flores called a “conversation for action” that has four stages.
 In the first stage the team leader/manager/customer makes a request of a specific performer and the two parties begin the negotiation stage.
 Once they reach agreement, the conversation moves to the delivery stage.
 When the performer delivers they enter the acknowledgement/assessment stage where the requester declares whether they are satisfied and completes the conversation.
 Tracking conversations around this closed loop can be a big boost to better accountability and more on-time deliveries.

 Language is both the expression of culture and the lever for changing culture.
 The “technology of conversations” is a new domain that HR practitioners should become involved with.
 Organization consultants bring special sensibilities and tools for exposing, exploring, and enhancing work conversations.